tox1k-dev/make-mega/README.md

 # Make Mega
 Ideas for your capital
-Make money with mega ideas
+MAKE money with MEGA ideas